KonnorRogers/konnor-rails-starter/README.md

 - Docker for database / Redis
 - Stimulus
 - Turbo (more so for just turbolinks)
-- Regular ole CSS with a number of css variables
-- Web Components via lit-element
-- Storybook for web components
-- Testing with web-test-runner for web components
 - Linting / Formatting / Code analyzing

 ## Installation